-Spas and portable pools which are capable of being filled to a depth of 300 millimetres or more, or have a volume of 2,000 litres or more, or a filtration system, are covered by the pool safety standard.
+They cover spas and portable pools capable of being filled to a depth of 300 millimetres or more of water.
+They don't cover portable wading pools that are 300mm deep if they have a volume of no more than 2,000 litres and no filtration system.
 Bathroom spas used as baths and emptied after use are not included.